Jopinson/MechaCar_Statistical_Analysis/README.md

 The first study we conducted was a linear regression that predicts the mpg of MechaCar prototypes using several variables from our dataset.
 ![Dev_1](https://user-images.githubusercontent.com/68392225/97732000-dd510d00-1aa3-11eb-8341-e9b6e70a93ff.png)

 Our null Hypothesis (H0) is the slope of the linear model is 0, indicating that there is no significant linear relationship.
-While our alternative hypothesis (Ha) is the slope of the linear model is not 0, indicating a linear relationship between at least some of the variables.The variables that provided a non-random amount of variance to the mpg values in the dataset were Vehicle Length, Ground Clearance, and the intercept.
+While our alternative hypothesis (Ha) is the slope of the linear model is not 0, indicating a linear relationship between at least some of the variables.
+The variables that provided a non-random amount of variance to the mpg values in the dataset were Vehicle Length, Ground Clearance, and the intercept.
 Because those are significant, we can reject our null hypothesis.
 Our R2 value is 0.71, which indicates a strong correlation, but includes factors that are not statistacally significant.

 ## Summary Statistics on Suspension Coils
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.